laszlocph/gimlet-documentation/src/pages/docs/ci-integration.md

 Push a dummy commit once you made the changes to your CI pipeline.

-CI will call the Gimlet API, and Gimlet will make a gitops based deploy of your application.
+CI will call the Gimlet API, and Gimlet will make a gitops based deployment of your application.
 You can track the CI step output for details.

 ```
 Deploying..